 The Dutch capital is well known for being a vibrant tourist destination, but what about the food and drink in Amsterdam?
-The city offers visitors a wide variety of unique culinary and drinking experiences, from fine dining restaurants to leisurely food tours.
+During a visit to Holland, Food tours in Amsterdam offer visitors a wide variety of unique culinary and drinking experiences.
+Including fine dining restaurants to leisurely food tours.

 A great place to visit is the Jordaan area of Amsterdam.
 Which is filled with plenty of cute lanes crammed with unusual bars, restaurants and food markets.
 Meanwhile, a tour of the city will take you along the beautiful canals, tourist attractions and into some of the more notorious regions.